-5. In judicial actions involving review of agency regulations, agencies should work with parties and courts early in litigation to provide electronic copies of relevant materials in lieu of paper copies, particularly where the record is of substantial size.
-Courts should continue their efforts to embrace electronic filing and minimize requirements to file paper copies of rulemaking records.
+11.5.
+In judicial actions involving review of agency regulations, agencies should work with parties should striveand courts early in litigation to provide electronic copies of relevant materials; in lieu of paper copies, particularly where the record is of substantial size.
+Courts should continue their efforts to embrace electronic filing and eurtailminimize requirements to file additional paper copies paper copies of rulemaking records.
 The Judicial Conference should support these efforts.

-Complying With Recordkeeping Requirements in e-Rulemaking
+Regard Complying With Recordkeeping Requirements in e-Rulemaking

-6. Regarding recordkeeping requirements under the Federal Records Act, agencies should ensure their records schedules include records generated during e-Rulemaking.
+12.6.
+Regarding recordkeeping requirements under the Federal Records Act, agencies should consider whetherensure their records schedules should be updated to include records that are generated during e-Rulemaking.